 Vehicles parked on the street present significant challenges to our snow clearing crews and it is vitally important that our snow clearing resources are able to conduct their work in an efficient and effective manner.
 It has been proven that one of the keys to having our citizens be respectful of the overnight parking bans is a clear and consistent regulation.
 Therefore the Snow Route Overnight Parking Ban must be applied in a similar manner on all City streets that are designated as Snow Routes.
 If any exceptions are made, it tends to quickly make the ban much more confusing to the public and ultimately less effective in limiting the parked cars impacting on our operations.

-With regards to the time frame that the parking ban is in effect, this was carefully considered during the development of the parking ban and the enforcement period of four hours from 2:00 am to 7:00 am was a compromise between respecting the business needs of the community while still ensuring that City crews have sufficient time to undertake any snow clearing activities that may be warranted prior to the morning rush hours.
+With regards to the time frame that the parking ban is in effect, this was carefully considered during the development of the parking ban and the enforcement period of five hours from 2:00 am to 7:00 am was a compromise between respecting the business needs of the community while still ensuring that City crews have sufficient time to undertake any snow clearing activities that may be warranted prior to the morning rush hours.

 Temporary 'No Parking' signs are used to prohibit vehicles parking on streets in order for the snow removal equipment to perform their operations.
 When the temporary No Parking signs are placed, the vehicles parked on street at the time are recorded with pertinent information such as license plate number, description of vehicle, etc. The Parking Compliance Officers use the document as it determines if a car was parked before or after signs went up.
 The cars parked there after the signs went up will be ticketed by the Parking Compliance Officers and towed to a compound at the vehicle owner's expense.
 Vehicles that were parked prior to sign placement and still parked when work commences shall be towed around the corner or in the general vicinity.